sidou10/sidou10/README.md

 I am Saad, co-founder and CPO at [presti.ai](https://presti.ai) 🪄

-Feel free to reach out to me at saad@teker.ai 📫
+Feel free to reach out to me at saad@presti.ai 📫

 Cheers!